-- 1. tandard working hours are between 07:00 and 21:00, Monday to Friday.
+- 1. Standard working hours are between 07:00 and 21:00, Monday to Friday.
 Employees only work on Saturdays, Sundays and public holidays if business interests so dictate.
+For shift workers, the standard working time as stipulated in Article 4.12.1 applies.

 - 2. Public holidays are:

 - New Year's Day;

 - Easter Monday;

 - Ascension Day;

-- Whit Monday:
+- Whit Monday;

 - Christmas Day and Boxing Day;

 - King's Day; and

 - once every five years on Liberation Day, during anniversary years only.
+As of 2023

+Liberation Day (5 May) will be a paid day off every year.

 - 3. If the employee works varying working hours, a schedule will be drawn up.

 - 4. If the employee qualifies for setting his own working hours, he will draw up his own schedule in consultation with his manager and, if applicable, his team.
-To this end, the employer can agree on a 'self-scheduling' implementation regulation with the works council.
+To this end, the employer has agreed on an implementation regulation ('Flex@TenneT') with the works council.

 - 5. The employer is permitted to assign the employee to a varying schedule.
 If this causes the employee to incur costs, these costs will be reimbursed by the employer.

 - 6. If the employee, on the instruction of the employer, works outside the standard working hours, he is entitled to an allowance.
 This does not apply to situations in which the employee qualifies for setting his own working hours and works outside standard working hours on this basis.

 - 7. No allowance applies to hours worked within the standard working hours, with the exception of:

 - a. shift work;

 - b. overtime;

 - c. shifted working hours; and

 - d. offshore work.